AntoineMeheut/Rokc-Mk3/README.md

 ### How Openshift works
 Quickly, the node or nodes which control the others serve:

-* processing requests to the administration API,
+* process requests to the administration API,
-* to carry out image build operations and container deployment,
+* carry out image build operations and container deployment,
-* to ensure the resilience (replication) of the PODs where your applications operate,
+* ensure the resilience (replication) of the PODs where your applications operate,
 * he or they use a distributed etcd directory for configuration sharing and service discovery.

 The managed nodes host the PODs and run containers (application and / or Registry).